18F/joining-18f/pages/who-we-are-hiring.md

 title: Who we are hiring
 permalink: /who-we-are-hiring/
 ---
 We're looking for candidates who are passionate about our mission, with top-notch software development, design, content, and operations skills to match.
-Below you will find a list of our current job openings.
+Below you will find a list of our upcoming job openings.

 ## Who is eligible to work at 18F